-During historical times having had a crisis of representation, like the contemporary period in which we live and under which "Plexus Black Box" has originated, there is a shift of paradigms.
+During historical times having had a crisis of representation, like the contemporary period in which we live and under which Plexus Black Box has originated, there is a shift of paradigms.
 This shift occurs when they are insufficient to deal with the crisis, not offering a secure solution of the problem at hand which eludes dominant theories and paradigms.
 Paradigms then lose their authority and legitimacy.
 Thomas S. Kuhn in The Structure of Scientific Revolutions points out that the crises are "a necessary precondition" for new theories to emerge and challenge scientists to confront themselves with "anomalies" and to provide answers to contemporary questions raised by the cultural crisis of our times and the shifting of paradigms.
-The historical paradigm's role is pointed out by Kuhn as follows:

 Previously, we had principally examined the paradigm's role as a vehicle for scientific theory.
 In that role it functions by telling the scientist about the entities that nature does and does not contain and about the ways in which those entities behave.
 That information provides a map whose details are elucidated by mature scientific research.
 And since nature is too complex and varied to be explored at random, that map is as essential as observation and experiment to science's continuing development.
 Through the theories they embody, paradigms prove to be constitutive of the research activity.
-They are also, however, constitutive of science in other respects, and that is now the point.
-In particular, our most recent examples shows that paradigms provide scientists not only with a map but also with some of the directions essential for map-making.
+They are also; however, constitutive of science in other respects, and that is now the point.
+In particular, our most recent examples show that paradigms provide scientists not only with a map but also with some of the directions essential for map-making.
 In learning a paradigm the scientist acquires theory, methods, and standards together, usually in an inextricable mixture.
-Therefore, when paradigms change, there are usually significant shifts in the criteria determining the legitimacy both of problems and of proposed solutions.
-(109)
+Therefore, when paradigms change, there are usually significant shifts in the criteria determining the legitimacy both of problems and of proposed solutions.37

-The researcher changed his methodological field procedures at hand by moving from an etic perspective to an emic closer to the nature of a multicultural study and in particular to this study and of the "insider" identity of the researcher.
+The researcher changed his methodological field procedures at hand by moving from an "etic" perspective to an "emic" closer to the nature of a multicultural study and in particular to this study and of the "insider" identity of the researcher.
 This shift of perspective also changed his view on "insider" sources.
-This change of mode is clearly described by Kuhn as follows:

 Led by a new paradigm, scientists adopt new instruments and look in new places.
 Even more important, during this revolutions scientists see new and different things when looking with familiar instruments in places they have looked before.
-It is rather as if the professional community had been suddenly transported to another planet where familiar objects are seen in a different light and are joined by unfamiliar ones as well.
-(111)
+It is rather as if the professional community had been suddenly transported to another planet where familiar objects are seen in a different light and are joined by unfamiliar ones as well.38